princebansal7/Web-Development-Concepts/react-js/11.react-todo-useEffect/README.md

                     );
                 }
         ```
-    2. **Not using useEffect:** If you make the backend call directly in the body of your component (outside of useEffect), the call will be made on every render of the component.
-This approach is generally not recommended because:
+    2. **Not using useEffect:** If you make the backend call directly in the body of your component (outside of useEffect), the call will be made on every render of the component:
          ```jsx
                  function App() {
                      const todos = [];